snowdriftcoop/snowdrift/BUILD.md

-# Building and Running Snowdrift Locally
+# Building and Running Snowdrift

-Snowdrift has been built successfully on Debian, Ubuntu, Arch, Fedora, Gentoo, NixOS, and other distros of GNU/Linux as well as on OpenBSD and OS X.
+Snowdrift has been built successfully on GNU/Linux distributions of all sorts and on OpenBSD and OS X.

-Although some volunteers have built on Windows, some issues remain unsettled.
+Windows builds only work partially as of this writing.

 ## Install System Dependencies

-The only system-level dependencies are [Git], [PostgreSQL], and [Stack].

-Note: You do *not* need to install GHC or Haskell Platform.
-Stack will automatically install the correct GHC version if you don't have it, and this won't affect any installation you already have of other versions.
+[Git], [PostgreSQL], and [Stack] are the only dependencies needed at the system level.
+Stack takes care of finding or installing the correct GHC version.
+Some systems need a few additional libraries to support the core dependencies.

 **Follow the details for your system, then skip to the "Get the Snowdrift Code" section.**

 ### Debian, Ubuntu, and any related derivatives

-To install dependencies, run the following commands:
+Install Git and PostgeSQL with needed libraries:

-    sudo apt-get update &&
+    sudo apt-get update
     sudo apt-get install git postgresql postgresql-client libgmp-dev zlib1g-dev libpq-dev libtinfo-dev

 Then follow the